airyLvat/airyLvat.github.io/_posts/2022-12-9-tray-Trinity.md

 > waiting for our blessed hope, the appearing of the glory of our great God and Savior Jesus Christ, [Titus 2:13](https://my.bible.com/bible/59/TIT.2.13.ESV)

 Some people try to twist this scripture to say that it talks about two subjects: "our great God" and separately "our Savior Jesus Christ".
 There is, however, a language rule in Greek that invalidates this argument called [Granville Sharp's rule](https://www.youtube.com/watch?v=nnh_gFv1zFc&t=0s).
 When you put language together, there are certain rules and they can be applied consistently.
-You can watch t.he linked video to dive more deeply into this specific language rule, but what it *means* is that "God" and "Savior" are **absolutely both being applied to Jesus**.
+You can watch the linked video to dive more deeply into this specific language rule, but what it *means* is that "God" and "Savior" are **absolutely both being applied to Jesus**.
 There's no grey area, no room for misinterpretation, no exceptions to this grammatical rule.
 The argument that this scripture from Titus is referring to two subjects is invalid.
 Therefore, Jesus is God.

 The same grammatical rule is applied elsewhere in scripture, like in this excerpt from 2 Peter 1.
 Scripture is consistent on this matter: Jesus is God.